annalisapaladino/STREL_policy_optimization/1drone/training_methodology.md

-# Mathematical Framework for Differentiable STL Policy Training
+# Mathematical Framework for Differentiable STREL Policy Training

 This document details the training methodology implemented in `training/trainer.py`.
 The approach utilizes **Direct Policy Search via Differentiable Simulation**.
 Unlike standard Reinforcement Learning (e.g., PPO, REINFORCE) which treats the environment as a black box, this method exploits the differentiability of the system dynamics and the STL robustness semantics to backpropagate gradients directly from the specification to the policy parameters.